hardeek-sharma/tic-tac-toe-ai_HackClub/README.md

 3. Give the file permission to execute (mac or linux)
 4. run ./main in terminal to run

-or just download the whole repository and run python3 main.py
+or just download the whole repository or code and run python3 main.py